mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A sender can use these capabilities to more effectively exploit multiple paths between sender and receiver with no action required from the application, even if these paths have different path characteristics.
 Examples of these different path characteristics include senders handling paths differently if one path has higher available bandwidth and the other has lower one-way latency, or if one is a more costly cellular path and the other is a less costly WiFi path.

 Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc. Possible RTP implementation strategies for path selection and utilization are not discussed in this document.
-Path scheduling mechanisms APIs to let applications control these mechanisms are a topic for future research and might need further specification in future documents.
+Path scheduling APIs to let applications control these mechanisms are a topic for future research and might need further specification in future documents.

 ### Exploiting New QUIC Capabilities {#new-quic}